Psychology and Behavioral

 Research shows that stress can make your pain worse.
 Reducing stress in other areas of your life is one technique you can use to manage pain.
 Our psychology experts will gather a detailed history and identify areas of stress in your life.

-Chronic Pain itself can be very stressful.
-Another role of Psychology is to help people develop effective coping skills.
-Relaxation training may be one part of this.
-Because tension we carry in our bodies makes pain worse, using relaxation skills can serve to decrease your pain in addition to decreasing your overall stress level.
-Research on people with pain overwhelmingly supports coping skills training and relaxation training as being effective for reducing pain.
+Chronic pain can be very stressful.
+Another role of psychology is to help you develop effective coping skills.
+Relaxation training is another technique that may help.
+Because the tension we carry in our bodies may make pain worse, using relaxation skills can decrease your pain and overall stress level.
+Research with people who have pain overwhelmingly supports coping skills and relaxation training as effective for reducing pain.

-When we have chronic pain, we may feel at its mercy or out of control.
-A focal goal of Psychology is to help people identify small areas of control they do have around their pain.
-Then, Psychology works together with you to help increase your level of control.
-Research has shown that using this strategy works well for pain management.
+When we experience chronic pain, we may feel overwhelmed or out of control.
+A goal of psychology is to help you identify what you can control about your pain.
+Then, psychology works with you to help increase your level of control and well-being.

 Mindful pain management